 EDF looks for students who are passionate about the environment and equipped with the technical and interpersonal skills to be a sustainability leader.
 Our process is as follows:

-Once our application opens in September, we will be hosting events throughout the fall for prospective applicants to learn more about Climate Corps.
-If you are interested in learning more, please join us for one or both of the sessions below:
+We will be hosting events throughout the fall for prospective applicants to learn more about Climate Corps.
+If you are interested in learning more, you can:

-- Virtual alumni panel, Monday, November 9th at 6pm ET/3pm PT- Register now
+- Join us for a virtual alumni panel on Monday, November 8th at 6pm ET/3pm PT.
+Register now.

 If selected, you will participate in interviews via Skype or Zoom where we will evaluate your qualifications.
 These interviews are compared to the needs of host organizations to determine appropriate matches.
 Applicants who apply by our first deadline typically participate in this interview between January and mid-February.
 Those who apply by our second deadline can expect an interview between mid-February and March.